vguerra/CarND-Path-Planning-Project/MODEL_DOCUMENTATION.md

 <p align="center">
  <img src="https://github.com/vguerra/CarND-Path-Planning-Project/blob/master/images/change-of-lane-graph.png" width="500">
 </p>

+we observe how the cost increases exponentially as the number of lanes we need to change increases.
+For this case, we could change up to 2 lanes which would yield a cost of 4.

 ##### [Cost of closest car](https://github.com/vguerra/CarND-Path-Planning-Project/blob/master/src/cost-functions.cpp#L31):
 Refers to term `CC(l)`.
 Penalizes short distances to cars ahead of us.
 The closer we get to other cars, the higher the cost.